Brahms: The Boy II: Possible sequel

-In August 2022, Bell stated that he has plans for a third installment.
+In August 2022, Bell stated he has plans for a third installment.
 The filmmaker stated that his intentions are to round out the character of Brahms, with the completion of a trilogy.
 While the second film centered around the porcelain doll "Brahms", the potential next movie would once again continue the story of the character from the original release.
 Later that month, Bell expounded on his ideas for potential future installments including a sequel and possible prequel options.
 When discussing the future of the series, the filmmaker stated that had Jason Blum collaborated on the movies, the third installment would have been released by the time the second was.
 Bell continued that the next movie will reveal that Brahms Heelshire survived the events at the end of the first installment, and that it will reveal what he has been up to; while expressing plans for the character and his doll counterpart to appear in the film.
-He stated: "...there’s a lot of great stories and there’s prequels. ...[It's a] rich world that lends itself to a lot."
+He stated: "...there's a lot of great stories and there's prequels. ...[It's a] rich world that lends itself to a lot."